vin136/Machine-Learning-Interview-Questions/training_data.md

 Success stories : for radiologist chest x-ray. worked almost as well.

+2. semi-supervised methods:

+start with the labels you have and get predictions on others, take the most confident ones and train on them.

+3. Transfer learning.: unsupervised pretraining.

+4. Active learning: what data-points i should label that will give me most bang for the buck.

+Active learning approaches:

+1. 100 train samples with labels, rest 900 unlabeled.
+Train on 100 samples and based on confidence of the predictions in the rest, decide to label them.
+This assumes the model is well-caliberated.
+2. disagreement btw different classifers

 ### Imbalanced data sets: can happen both in regression(predict hospital bill,here 95 percentile might be most important.) and classification.